 As organizations are faced with lower tolerance for data loss, and as ransomware and other cyberattacks become an all-too-real occurrence, it’s now an imperative that organizations assemble their data protection teams to ensure there’s no gaps in coverage.
 Veeam’s inherent centralized management offers backup teams the visibility, command and control necessary to standardize data protection strategies.
 Veeam also has capabilities built natively for IaaS and PaaS, ensuring cloud administrators, engineers and architects have a seamless experience as they manage and monitor the protection of their services.

-We’ll be discussing these ideas and more on on upcoming LinkedIn Live Streams and throughout this blog series:
+We discussed these ideas and more on our Nov.
+29th, 2022 livestream and throughout this blog series:

 - Announcing the Cloud Protection Trends Report for 2023